CSCfi/csc-user-guide/docs/support/tutorials/many.md

     parallel -j $SLURM_CPUS_PER_TASK bash wrapper.sh {}
 ```

-The batch job reserves whole node for 40 hours.
-Node starts one task,
+The batch job reserves a whole node for 40 hours.
+One task starts in the node,
 which has access to all 40 CPU cores in the node.
 Since we reserve all the
 cores, we can reserve all the memory and all the local disk all the same, no
 need to be stringy here.
 The last line, `#SBATCH --array=0,24`, tells the batch
-system to execute 25 copies of this job, each job identified by unique number,
+system to execute 25 copies of this job, each job identified by a unique number
 in environment variable `SLURM_ARRAY_TASK_ID`.
 Depending on the queue situation,
 many of these jobs can run in parallel.